 While there are always dangers of complications at birth, there are times when birth injury such as asphyxia occurs because physician failure to call for a C-section in time, use of ineffective measures to free a baby from a shoulder dystocia, or below standard medical or nursing care.

 If the blood test developed during this research proves effective, it may give medical personnel better and additional means to identify newborns in critical condition and possibly help them avoid or mitigate permanent brain injury.

 If you, or your child, suffered severe injury during a birth event, compensation may be needed to pay for a lifetime of care.
 When you have questions about medical negligence, speak with our legal team.

 Have you suffered injury from a medical error?
 Call us today

-With offices in Baltimore, Maryland, and Washington, D.C, the legal team at Schochor and Staton, P.A. provides knowledgeable legal service if your child suffered a birth injury, delayed diagnosis, or other form of medical negligence.
+With offices in Baltimore, Maryland, and Washington, D.C, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. provides knowledgeable legal service if your child suffered a birth injury, delayed diagnosis, or other form of medical negligence.
 Contact us or call 410-234-1000 to schedule a free consultation to discuss your case.